Manudeep-git/Mixture-Models-EECS-738/README.md

 6. Document your process and results

 ## DataSets

-1.Glass_Classification:
+1. Glass_Classification:<br>

      * Prediction of the Glass types using the features
      * Principle component analysis of glass and feature importance

-2.Adult_Census:
+2. Adult_Census:
    * The prediction task is to determine whether a person makes over $50K a year.

 ## Approach